PicnicSupermarket/dbt-score/docs/get_started.md

 pip install dbt-score
 ```

-If a virtual environment is used to run dbt, make sure to install `dbt-score` in
+In order to run `dbt-score` with all its features, be sure to install
-the same environment.
+`dbt-score` in the same environment as `dbt-core`.

 ## Usage